sbabic/swupdate/doc/source/sw-description.rst

         kernel                  3.17.0-00215-g2e876af

-In sw-description, the optional attributes "name", "version" and "check-if-different" provide the connection.
-Name and version are then compared with the data in the versions file. check-if-different is a boolean that enables the check for this image.
+In sw-description, the optional attributes "name", "version" and "install-if-different" provide the connection.
+Name and version are then compared with the data in the versions file. install-if-different is a boolean that enables the check for this image.
 It is then possible to check the version just for a subset of the images to be installed.